open-sauced/pizza-verse/pizza-recipes.md

 ### Pepperoni Pizza
 A mouthwatering delight, featuring a perfect harmony of zesty pepperoni, savory cheese, and a satisfyingly crispy crust.
 A timeless classic that never fails to please the taste buds.

+### 4 Cheese Pizza
+Savor the scrumptiousness of a 4 Cheese Pizza, where four cheeses come together to create an unforgettable experience.
+From the gooey mozzarella to the bold cheddar, each cheese adds its distinct character to this pizza.
+So, if you're seeking a slice of cheesy heaven, look no further than this irresistible delight!

 # Margherita Pizza (Michelin Quality)